mzniber/mzniber.github.io/index.md

-## Exploring the Potential of Chemometrics, Data Science, and Machine Learning: Selected Project Highlights
+## Exploring the Potential of Chemometrics, Data Science, and Machine Learning

 ---